cstewart86/middleman-starter-netlify-cms/source/posts/how-to-do-a-speed-audit.html.md

 For regular visitors to your site, this can shave several seconds off loading times.

 Once again, if your site is built on WordPress, there are plugins that can help you with this.
 WP Rocket (mentioned above) as well as W3 Total Cache and WP Super Cache can do much of the work for you.

+### Remove unused plugins

+Many of the recommendations above recommend the use of plugins but it's possible to have too many plugins.
+Each plugin you install will add more code to your site which can lead to your site becoming bloated.

+It’s possible that your website, particularly if it’s a Wordpress website, may have a large number of plugins.

+Plugins can be an incredibly useful and cost effective way of adding advanced functionality to your website but they often come with a speed cost.

+If there are plugins on your site which you don’t use, removing them is likely to improve the speed of your site.

 ## Can we help?